MicrosoftDocs/sdk-api/sdk-api-src/content/tuner/nn-tuner-impeg2tunerequestsupport~r1.md

 IMPEG2TuneRequestSupport interits from .

-## -members

-	The IMPEG2TuneRequestSupport has no additional methods.

 ## -remarks

 To declare the interface identifier (IID) for this interface, use the <b>__uuidof</b> operator: <code>__uuidof(IMPEG2TuneRequestSupport)</code>.